SanRiiiii/CS5647Final/README.md

 </div>

-Our Project is inspired by [CoMoSVC](https://github.com/Grace9994/CoMoSVC).
+The implementation of our project is based on  [CoMoSVC](https://github.com/Grace9994/CoMoSVC).

 ## Model Architecture
 <p align="center">